thephpleague/oauth2-server/auth-server-which-grant.md

 If the client is a web application that has a server side component then you should implement the [authorization code grant](/authorization-server/auth-code-grant/).

-If the client is a web application that has runs entirely on the front end (e.g. a single page web application) you should implement the [implicit grant](/authorization-server/implicit-grant/).

-If the client is a native application such as a mobile app you should implement the [password grant](/authorization-server/resource-owner-password-credentials-grant/).
+If the client is a web application that has runs entirely on the front end (e.g. a single page web application) or a native application such as a mobile app you should implement the [authorization code grant](/authorization-server/auth-code-grant/) with the PKCE extension.

 Third party native applications should use the [authorization code grant](/authorization-server/auth-code-grant/) (via the native browser, not an embedded browser - e.g. for iOS push the user to Safari or use [SFSafariViewController](https://developer.apple.com/library/ios/documentation/SafariServices/Reference/SFSafariViewController_Ref/), <u>don't</u> use an embedded [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/)).